SinaSalvatrice/9key_makro_master_qmk/notes.md

 - Releasing `SEL` moves to the currently highlighted target layer.
 - Turning the encoder while in `SELECT` cycles through the available layer slots.
 - The selector correctly remembers the current layer when entering the grid instead of always snapping back to `BASE`.
+- Double-tapping `SEL` without changing the target returns to `BASE`.
+- The last selector slot selects the `PROMPT` layer.

 ### Encoder behavior by layer
 - `BASE` → mouse wheel up/down